Coumarin Levels in Cinnamon

 • 1 tsp Cassia cinnamon powder ≈ 18 mg coumarin8x over the limit in one sprinkle.

-• 1 tsp Ceylon ≈ 0.08 mg3% of the limit.
-Safe!
+• 1 tsp Ceylon ≈ 0.06 mg coumarin3% of the daily limit.
+Very Safe!

 • High-risk foods: Cinnamon toast, cereals, or snacks with “cinnamon” listed upfront (likely Cassia).